phan/phan/internal/Phan-Config-Settings.md

 ## enable_internal_return_type_plugins

-Can be set to false to disable the plugins Phan uses to infer more accurate return types of array_map, array_filter, and many other functions.
+Can be set to false to disable the plugins Phan uses to infer more accurate return types of `array_map`, `array_filter`, and many other functions.

 Phan is slightly faster when these are disabled.